A Few 2018 Homeware Trends

 For the most part, the wooden floors that we have all grown to love are set to remain on trend.
 In particular, the lighter colour ones.
 However, once again you are going to see more and more people using their rugs to add a splash of colour.

-For 2018, you can expect to see more textured fabrics being used to make items like curtains and cushion covers.
-Woven Dasmask blackout curtains, fluffy throws, and magic sequin cushions are just a few examples of this trend.
+For 2018, you can expect to see more textured fabrics being used to make items such as cushion covers, curtains and blinds.
+You can find everything you need to know on blinds at MakeMyBlinds.
+Woven Dasmask blackout curtains and blinds, fluffy throws, and magic sequin cushions are just a few examples of this trend.
 Of course, you would not want to mix all of these in one room, but you get the idea.
 Texture is once again starting to play an important role in home decor.

 Dark wood makes a bit of a comeback